Lauriane75/WeatherP12/README.md

 You can clone the repo on your device and open it in your terminal.
 Then cmd + b.

+# Unit & UI Tests

+Please make sure you have an internet connection.
+Before launching all the tests with  `cmd+u`, build the app and select the right informations in `Accessibility.swift` according to the weatherItem you want to test.
+The `Accessibility.swift` is containing the elements'data you want to test.
+The data depends on what you will see building the application so make sure the elements' texts are updated.

+    Make sure the values of the elements you want to test, matches the values of the constants you can see when building the app:

+    This is an example : You just need to change the value of these static let with the value you can see when you build the app.
+    - static let tempText = "10 °C"
+    - static let selectedDayText = "Saturday"
+    - static let selectedTempText = "10 °C"
+    - static let descriptionText = "Scattered clouds"

+Then, press `cmd+u`

 # Architecture

 ## Context